-I have taken a week off from work to use up my holiday entitlement, but because my continued COVID19 isolation, I am staying near to the safety of my rural cottage.
+I have taken a week off from work to use up my holiday entitlement, but because of my continued COVID19 isolation, I am staying near the safety of my rural cottage.
 But as luck would have it, my cottage is well-positioned for exploring loads of great and interesting places.
 Case in point: Today was spent exploring the abandoned Rosslynlee Mental Hospital about four miles from home.

-The hospital opened 1874 as the Midlothian and Peebles Asylum and was expanded in 1898.
+The hospital opened in 1874 as the Midlothian and Peebles Asylum and was expanded in 1898.
 After it joined the NHS in 1948 it became known as the Rosslyn Mental Hospital, later dropping the word “mental”.
 Then, in the 1960s and 70s, mental health care moved from institutionalised environments to a community care approach, leading to the Care in the Community policy in the 1980s.
 That meant the slow decline of the 500-bed facility, which was eventually made redundant by a newer, vastly smaller, mixed-purpose facility.

 The building ceased its life as a mental health facility in early 2011.
 As of February 2019, the site has received (rightly contested!) permission to redevelop the building and lands as residential units.
 However, construction has yet to begin.

-I arrived at the site to find the building surrounded by fencing, with grease on much of the fence to deter people climbing over it.
+I arrived at the site to find the building surrounded by fencing, with grease on much of the fence to deter people from climbing over it.
 Whilst I might have been tempted to enter the buildings if there hadn’t been a fence (I could see opened access areas), I was not willing to climb a fence for access.

-I was slightly disappointed to not have the chance to see inside of the building, but I was also aware of several things: (1) now is not the time to get injured and have to attend A&E; (2) the building contains asbestos and the crumbling interiors means it is more likely to be circulating in the air; and (3) getting arrested for breaking and entering might not look good on a future citizenship application!
+I was slightly disappointed to not have the chance to see inside of the building, but I was also aware of several things: (1) now is not the time to get injured and have to attend A&E; (2) the building contains asbestos and the crumbling interiors mean it is more likely to be circulating in the air; and (3) getting arrested for breaking and entering might not look good on a future citizenship application!
 However, other urban explorers have recorded their adventures, so I have had a digital glimpse if nothing else.

 As for me and my adventure partner, we were incredibly happy with exploring the outside of the building.
 I especially liked the broken windowpanes and watching the curtains and blinds inside of the building swaying with the wind.